richrd/suplemon/REWRITE.md

 ## Architecture

-This is still pretty abstract and incomplete.
+This is just a guideline and it's still very abstract and incomplete.

      __________________________
     |                          |